BaroudLab/Pyxidis/README.md

 - 1. Cut images in pieces for parallel segmentation using CellPose on GPUs / reconstruction of segmented image:

-**1-Saucisson_preprocessing.ipynb**: Notebook to cut image in pieces for easier segmentation with Cellpose and reconstruction of the segmented image
+**1-Saucisson_preprocessing.ipynb**: Notebook to cut image in pieces for easier segmentation with Cellpose and reconstruction of the segmented image.
+**scripts** contains useful functions for this step.

 - 2. Classify cells using Neural Network: